derbyjs/derby/index.md

 `make` will execute the coffee compiler with the watch option, so leave it running in a separate terminal.

-Make sure Redis is running, and fire up Node:
+Then, simply fire up Node:

     $ node server.js